 - Trend analysis of flow and nutrient concentration data (see Annex 3). - Source Apportionment of nutrient sources (EUROHARP QT9) (see Annexes 1 and 2). - Nutrient retention estimates for streams, rivers, reservoirs and lakes by applying the EUROHARP quantification tool for retention in surface waters (see Annex 4).

-2. Driving Forces in the Vechte Catchment
+2. Driving Forces in the Uecker Catchment

-Figure 1: Map showing land use and river network characteristics for the Vechte catchment, Germany/The Netherlands.
+Figure 1: Map showing land use and river network characteristics for the Uecker catchment, Germany, and existing water quality monitoring stations in the catchment.

 Main characteristics of the catchment: